Follow these steps to apply for a hearing at the RTDRS.

-- marking your pages as items helps the Tenancy Dispute Officer to easily locate your evidence during the hearing
+Marking your evidence properly helps the Tenancy Dispute Officer easily locate your evidence during the hearing.

-You don’t need to make copies of your application.
+You do not need to make copies of your application form.
 RTDRS will do that for you.

 You must have the correct number of evidence copies when you arrive at the RTDRS office.
 The number of copies that you must make depends on the number of respondents in your application form:

 - 1 respondent: original evidence plus 2 copies (3 sets of evidence in total)